ucan-wg/delegation/README.md

 Caveats define a set of constraints on what can be redelegated or invoked.
 Caveat semantics MUST be established by the Subject.
 They are openly extensivle, but vocabularies may be reused across many Subjects.

 Caveats MAY be open ended.
-Caveats MUST be understood by the executor of the eventual [invocation].
+Caveats MUST be understood by the executor of the eventual [invocation][UCAN Invocation].
 Caveats MUST be formatted as maps.

 On validation, the caveat array MUST be treated as a logically disjunct (`OR`).
 In other words: passing validation against _any_ caveat in the array MUST pass the check.
 For example, consider the following capabilities: